whokilleddb/ghosted/README.md

 }
 ```

 Here, we create a process using the [NtCreateProcess()](http://undocumented.ntinternals.net/index.html?page=UserMode%2FUndocumented%20Functions%2FNT%20Objects%2FProcess%2FNtCreateProcess.html) function and the section handle.
-The function returns the handle to the Process created plus the `PROCESS_BASIC_INFORMATION` related to the process in the form a `CP_INFO` struct which has the following defintion:
+The function returns the handle to the Process created plus the `PROCESS_BASIC_INFORMATION` related to the process in the form of a `CP_INFO` struct which has the following definition:

 ```c
 typedef struct _CP_INFO {